 Jessica Dunk joined the London office of Ropes & Gray's litigation and enforcement practice group in 2019.
-Prior to joining Ropes & Gray, Jessica worked at a City of London firm practicing in extradition and criminal defence.
-Jessica has represented individuals subject to complex cross-border investigations initiated by enforcement agencies such as the US Department of Justice and the National Crime Agency.
-Jessica has a strong track-record in defending extradition requests from countries within and outside the EU, and also has experience in assisting clients in relation to INTERPOL and Red Notice issues.
+Prior to joining Ropes & Gray, Jessica worked at a City of London firm practising in extradition and criminal defence.
+Jessica has represented individuals and institutions subject to complex cross-border investigations by agencies including the Financial Conduct Authority, Serious Fraud Office, U.S. Department of Justice and Securities and Futures Commission.
+She has a strong track-record in defending extradition requests from countries within and outside the EU, and also has experience in assisting clients in relation to INTERPOL and Red Notice issues.

 Jessica also has extensive experience representing clients in interviews with the police and other investigative bodies.